Designing Desires Workshop

 "Belongings cannot replace a sense of belonging."

-"Did your last project consider love, wisdom or beauty?"
+"Did your last project consider love, wisdom and beauty?"

 Or a very perplexing thought for us today: